richardIambert/richardIambert/README.md

 - #### Personal Projects

   I always like to have a personal coding project cooking where I can apply what I'm learning and try new things.
-I'm currently working on an app called [ais-tracker](https://github.com/richardIambert/ais-tracker)   that tracks real-time ship movements.
+I'm currently working on [ais-tracker](https://github.com/richardIambert/ais-tracker), a web app that tracks real-time ship movements.